riolubruh/YABDP4Nitro/README.md

 #### Patreon

+Patreon unpublished my page automatically from inactivity.
+To be honest, I was going to do it myself eventually anyway, and you're about to see why with the fees info (which I will not remove for informational purposes):

 8% fee + payment processing fees depending on what processor you used + currency conversion fees (if applicable).<br>
 Plus a $0.25 fee whenever I cash out.<br>
 Seriously dastardly fees, all taken from the creator!
 Shameful!<br>